-Storm tide - The level of sea water relative to a datum resulting from the combination of astronomical tide and storm surge.
+Storm tide - The level of sea water at a given time resulting from the combination of astronomical tide and storm surge.

 Stormwater - Surface water resulting from precipitation.
 Stormwater runoff occurs when precipitation falls on a surface that cannot absorb water.